-- To extend the reach, quality and impact of adult education in Staffordshire.
+- Extend the reach, quality and impact of Community Learning in Staffordshire.

 - Provide employability provision that supports individuals to up-skill and re-skill to gain and improve employment opportunities.

-- Provide learning opportunities which will prepare learners to entre or re-engage with the science, technology, engineering and mathematics (STEM) sector.
+- Provide learning opportunities which will prepare learners to enter or re-engage with the STEM sector (Science, Technology, Engineering and Mathematics).

-- Provide community learning programmes that supports parents with child development, behaviour and family cohesion to improve outcomes for children, young people educational attainment of families in target communities.
+- Provide Community Learning programmes that support parents with child development, behaviour and family cohesion to improve outcomes and educational attainment for children and young people of families in target communities.

 - Provide learning opportunities for those with learning difficulties and/or disabilities and/or mental ill health.

-- Provide learning opportunities that supports individuals to utilise digital technologies in their everyday lives.
+- Provide access to fully funded Essential Digital skills qualifications at Entry Level to Level 1 and learning opportunities that support individuals to utilise digital technologies in their everyday lives, further learning and employment.

-- To improve the learner journey, from recruitment and admission to progression in learning and beyond, supporting positive outcomes for all.
+- Improve the learner journey, from recruitment and admission to progression in learning and beyond, supporting positive outcomes for all.